Dude4Linux/turnkey-pde/README.md

 ### TODO

-1. Setup a local apt proxy/cache to minimize the bandwidth used when updating multiple application containers.

-2. Currently, the output of the TKLdev build process is a product.iso.
+1. Currently, the output of the TKLdev build process is a product.iso.
 There is no method of testing the product.iso without having a virtual machine manager such as VirtualBox.
 Theoretically, it should be possible to create a v.2 lxd image directly from build/root.patched by applying changes from https://github.com/turnkeylinux/buildtasks, lxc-turnkey, lxc-to-lxd, and lxd-turnkey.
 Once we can create and publish a v.2 lxd image from TKLdev, we can then create and test a container using that image.
+2. LXD recommends the use of ZFS for container storage.
+Update the pde-setup script to recognize if ZFS is available and if so, configure LXD to use it for default container storage.